 We didn’t give our oldest a pillow until she was three.
 She wasn’t asking for one and never enjoyed sleeping with a stuffed animal, so she wasn’t showing any of the classic signs.
 We did give it to her while she was still in the crib, as we transitioned her to a big bed around the age of 3.5, and we wanted her used to having a pillow.

 We approached blankets similarly.
-I don’t remember exactly when, but we started putting a blanket in her crib some time between age 2.5-3, because my mom gifted her a nice Woolino toddler blanket so we figured we’d let her use it!
-We put it on her every night as we tucked her in, and it quickly made it’s way to the bottom of her crib and stayed scrunched there all night long.
+I don’t remember exactly when, but we started putting a blanket in her crib sometime between 2.5-3 years old.
+Grandma gifted her the Woolino toddler blanket so we figured we’d let her use it!
+We put it on her every night as we tucked her in, and it quickly made its way to the bottom of her crib and stayed there the rest of the night.

 She was no longer napping by the time we gave her a pillow and blanket, and they didn’t seem to be a distraction at night time, so she adjusted without a problem!